-Lena Kalandjian, a junior at the North Broward Preparatory School in Florida, has been involved in several Sandy Hook Promise programs since the seventh-grade, but when 17 students were killed in 2018 just eight miles away at Marjory Stoneman Douglas High School, she knew something had to change.
+Lena Kalandjian, a senior at the North Broward Preparatory School in Florida, has been involved in several Sandy Hook Promise programs since the seventh grade, but when 17 students were killed in 2018 just eight miles away at Marjory Stoneman Douglas High School, she knew something had to change.

 Through her work with the Youth Advisory Board, Lena hopes to bring programs including Start With Hello and Say Something into more districts in her region at all age levels, particularly more impoverished schools and larger school districts where social isolation is likely a more common issue.

 “It is so important to teach the younger population about school violence prevention because it is an investment in the future.”Lena Kalandjian, National Youth Advisory Board member

 Read more about Lena: